City-of-Memphis-Wastewater/pipeline/README.md

 <br>

 ## 📝 Final Note on Naming
-The project is internally referred to as pipeline, but the PyPI package is named pipeline-eds to avoid a name conflict with an existing, unrelated package on PyPI.
-For CLI usage, the pyproject.toml file creates aliases so you can use pipeline, eds, and pipeline-eds interchangeably in your terminal.
+The project is internally referred to as `pipeline`, but the PyPI package is named `pipeline-eds` to avoid a name conflict with an existing, unrelated package on PyPI.
+For CLI usage, the pyproject.toml file creates aliases so you can use `pipeline`, `eds`, and `pipeline-eds` interchangeably in your terminal.
 This allows for a more intuitive command-line experience without the need to use the full PyPI package name.